Predictive Coding: a Theoretical and Experimental Review: Paradigms of Predictive Coding

 Similarly, the nonlinear derivative problem can, surprisingly, be handled by simply dropping the nonlinear derivative terms from the parameter and latent update rules, thus rendering the `backwards pass' of the network effectively linear.
 The resulting rules become,

-and that this also does not unduly affect performance of predictive coding networks on classification tasks.
+Surprisingly, this appears to not unduly affect performance of predictive coding networks on classification tasks.
 Finally, the one-to-one connectivity of latent variable nodes $\mu$ and their corresponding error units $\epsilon$ can be relaxed by feeding the predictions through an additional learnable weight matrix $\zeta$, so that the computation rule for the prediction errors becomes

 neurally, the $\zeta$ would implement a fully-connected connectivity scheme between each $\mu$ and each top-down prediction.
 While a fixed randomly initialized $\zeta$ negatively impacts performance, the $\zeta$ matrix can also be learned online throughout the supervised learning task according to the following update rule,